frobnitzem/psik/README.md

         }
     }

+The "local" backend the just runs processes in the background and is used for testing.
 The "at" backend is more suitable for running locally, and uses POSIX batch command.
-There is a "local" backend the just runs processes in the background and is used for testing.
+However, it's broken on OSX.
 Adding more backends is easy.